uri-raviv-lab/dplus-dev/README.md

-D+ - X-Ray Analysis Tool
+D+ - XRay Solution Scattering Analysis Tool
 ========================

 D+ is an innovative program that computes the X-ray scattering from large supramolecular structures in solutions at any resolution down to (near) atomic resolution.